jcraane/personal-blog-hugo/content/post/2022-09-22-standalone-kmm-images.md

 ### Support of PDF image format

 To use a PDF image in Android you must convert it to a supported format. kmm-images does this conversion automatically.
 A PDF images is converted to an SVG.
-The SVG is then convert to a vector drawable for use in Android.
+The SVG is then converted to a vector drawable for use in Android.

 ### Ready for Kotlin Multiplatform